 Wear and tear

 No one wants to spend every minute worrying about stains and cleaning.
 By choosing a floor that suits the area, you’ll cut down on the cleaning and general care you have to provide.
 You should also select a floor with the best possible surface protection.
-Tarkett has some of the best surface treatments on the market, protecting vinyl, laminate and wood floors from scratches, dirt, fading and moisture.
+Tarkett has some of the best surface treatments on the market, protecting your vinyl and LVT from scratches, dirt, fading and moisture.

 Tarkett is the natural choice if you want to be sure that your floor has been produced to the highest standards of sustainability and using natural and renewable materials wherever possible.
-For more information about our policies on sustainability visit our page on sustainability.
+For more information about our policies on sustainability visit our sustainability section.

-We provide full technical specifications for all our products and you can find additional information on this website.
+We provide full technical specifications for all our products and you can find additional information here.